CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 ### What is a ramp?

-The most common expression you will use for data-driven visualizations is [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) a special CARTO VL expression that outputs values based on an input.
+The most common expression you will use for data-driven visualizations is [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) a special CARTO VL expression that outputs *values* based on an *input*.

 Depending on the type of input, the matching output is performed in two different ways:
 - **One-to-one**: is performed when the number of possible categories in the input matches the number of values.
 - **Interpolation**: is performed when there isn't a one-to-one match and intermediate values are created automatically.

-In this guide, you will explore the use of [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) to match *inputs* to *values*.
+Throughout this guide, you will explore the use of [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) to match *inputs* to *values* in these ways.
 The most common use case is to match a property in your data as the input to fixed constant outputs like color or size.
 This is what we call **style by value**.

 The following sections will cover **style by value** for different data properties and map types.
-For example, by the end of this guide, you will better understand when dealing with something like a transaction dataset how to style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash, etc.).
+For example, by the end of this guide, you will better understand the options available when dealing with something like a transaction dataset and how to style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash, etc.).

 **Note**:
 To introduce the use of `ramp`, this guide covers use-cases with the styling property `color`. `ramp` values don't always have to be colors. `ramp` gives you the ablitiy to create a variety of map types like bubble, flow, and more which we will explore in more detail in [Part 2](/developers/carto-vl/guides/data-driven-visualizations-part-2/) of this guide.